pv264/Interview/jenkins/set2.md

 I also check whether the Jenkins user can execute the required commands and access the required resources.
 If the pipeline uses external repositories or container registries, I test connectivity directly from the failing agent.
 Finally, I reproduce the failing build command manually on the agent and compare it with a working agent.
 Once I identify the difference, I fix the agent configuration or replace/rebuild the agent if it's an inconsistent or corrupted node."

+## 5 How do you design a Jenkins pipeline from scratch?

+**First, I understand the application, source-control strategy, build process, deployment target, environments, and security requirements.
+Then I design the pipeline into stages such as checkout, build, unit testing, code-quality analysis, security scanning, Docker image creation, image scanning, artifact publishing, and deployment.**

+**I configure Jenkins agents with the required tools and avoid running builds on the controller.
+For credentials, I use Jenkins Credentials or preferably IAM roles/workload identity instead of hardcoding secrets.
+I also define environment-specific configuration separately for dev, QA, UAT, and production.**

+**For containerized applications running on Kubernetes, I typically build the image, scan it with Trivy, push it to ECR, and then deploy using Helm or a GitOps tool such as ArgoCD.
+For production, I include approval gates, health checks, smoke tests, rollback mechanisms, notifications, and proper logging.**

+**Finally, I make sure every deployment is traceable to a Git commit and immutable image version, so we know exactly what version is running in each environment.**